urnest/urnest/README.py.md

   - unlike python standard library e.g. open(), these are "pure" context managers: resources are never acquired until \__enter__

-xju.cmc.cmclass - provide context management for class attributes that are context managers
+xju.cmc.cmclass - provides context management for class attributes that are context managers

   - managing multiple resource attributes is clumbsy with ExitStack, this module implements
     \__enter__ and \__exit__ automatically to ensure correct ordering and cleanup on exceptions